Okazuya: Okazu dishes

 Numerous okazuya proprietors and workers typically start very early in the morning to prepare the okazu before opening the shop in order to target customers who purchase lunch before the start of the workday.
 As a result, several dishes are sold at room temperature, although a few okazuya have modernized with equipment such as food warmers.
 These dishes are often displayed to patrons on the window front or counter (sometimes without prices).
 Very few remain open past lunchtime.
 While many okazuya offer traditional and similar fare, ingredients and preparation of okazu can vary greatly from one shop to another.
 "Fried chicken" at one shop may consist of battered boneless chicken thighs while another uses panko bone-in chicken wings.

-As suggested by the name, okazu are dishes that are enjoyed with rice.
+As suggested by the name, okazu are dishes that are eaten with rice.
 Thus, many are characteristically salty or salty-sweet, with partial use of shōyu (soy sauce) and mirin (sweet cooking wine) as ingredients.
 Several of these dishes were a result of fusion cuisine, adapted to the ingredients and tastes of the time.
 Okazuya-style chow fun is simpler than Chinese chow fun and is a common substitution for onigiri (rice).
 A "potato hash" (or "hash patty"), sometimes containing small amounts of canned corned beef, are described as pan-fried potato croquettes without panko.
 The Okinawan dish rafute is pork belly simmered in shōyu sweetened with sugar.
 This popular concept was applied to dishes like chicken and hot dogs which were widely available and affordable, now known today as "shoyu chicken" and "shoyu hot dog" respectively.
 Tamagoyaki often include SPAM, hot dogs, or fishcake.